javatarz/data-viz-with-gpt/readme.md

 * "How many unique titles (in relationship table) do you have for every affiliation name (from people table)?"
 * "How many unique affiliation names (from people table) do you have for every title (from relationship table)?"
 * "How many unique affiliations (from people table) do you have for every title (from relationship table)?"
-* "How many unique affiliations do people have for every relationship title?"
+* "How many unique affiliations do people have for every relationship title?
+Please give me the top 100 results."

 ### Not Working
 * "How many unique affiliations do people have for every title from a relationship?" - no query is built